 Letting go of the everyday life and running off to explore the world with your loved one is a dream many harbour.
 However, most of us abandon the dream as we let the ways of the world dictate how we spend our daily lives.
-Not Savi and Vid.
+Not Savi and Vid, the travel influencer couple who go by the name Bruised Passports.
 The husband-wife duo followed up on their dream to explore the world and made travelling their profession.
 Travelling for 13 years now, it was in 2015 that the couple decided to leave their day jobs in the UK and pursue their blog, Bruised Passports, as a full-time career.
 Having visited over 80 countries till date, these digital entrepreneurs continue to drop pins across the world map with gusto.
-With romantic travel at the centre of their stories, we get talking to the power couple on their experiences and top rules of travelling with your partner.
+With romantic travel at the heart of their stories, we get talking to the power couple on their experiences and top rules of travelling with your partner.

 We have a soft spot for offbeat and romantic travel, luxury accommodation, scenic places, local culture, and fine dining.
 We love exploring a country in our own unique way.
 There’s nothing we love more than meandering down forgotten alleys, spending hours in crumbling buildings, sampling local delicacies, making friends with locals or looking for experiential tours that brings us closer to understanding the rhythm of a new country.